Houstonians urged to stay off roads for people evacuating

 Officials are expecting people to head north and away from coastal areas.
 I-10 is one of a few freeways that will implement contraflow as a last resort for evacuations.

-"We want to make sure that we provide easy access for people who may be traveling throughout areas," Harris County Judge Lina Hidalgo said in a press conference on Monday.
+"We want to make sure that we provide easy access for people who may be traveling throughout areas," Hidalgo said in a press conference on Monday.

 #Laura has been upgraded to a hurricane.
 There are currently NO evacuations in place for the City of Houston.
 Residents need to begin implementing hurricane plans NOW:— Houston OEM (@HoustonOEM) August 25, 2020